Love/Hate (band): 1993–1999

 In 1999, Jizzy put together an album of old Sineaters tracks, that he had written and it was released as Love/Hate on the Perris label, titled Let's Eat.
 Later that year, he left L.A.
 Guns, as they were reforming with their classic line-up.
 There was some talk of the band reforming yet again with former L.A.
-Guns members Chris Van Dahl (on bass) and Johnny Crypt (on guitar) with Dave Moreno on drums, but in 2000 Jizzy was hired as lead singer for Ratt, which would end that prospect and occupy him for the next six years.
+Guns members Chris Van Dahl (on bass) and Johnny Crypt (on guitar) with Dave Moreno on drums, but in 2000 Jizzy was hired as lead singer for Ratt, which ended that prospect and occupy him for the next six years.

 2002–present

 In 2002, Jizzy toured Europe as Love/Hate in support of ex-Guns N' Roses guitarist Gilby Clarke, with some warm-up gigs in Los Angeles beforehand.
 The rest of the band was made up of Robbie Crane on bass, guitarist Keri Kelli, and drummer Dave Moreno.
-Picking up on the resurgent interest in rock bands of the late 1980s/early 1990s, regular low key club tours, including trips to Europe, would follow over the next few years.
+Picking up on the resurgent interest in rock bands of the late 1980s/early 1990s, regular low key club tours, including trips to Europe, followed over the next few years.

 In 2003, Love/Hate toured Europe with Jon E. Love returning for a brief stint on guitars, but with the rest of the band as 2003.
 In 2004, Jizzy and Jon toured together in Europe as Love/Hate.
 In 2006, Jizzy toured Europe as Love/Hate with guitarist Alex Grossi, bassist Robbie Crane and drummer Dave Moreno.

 In December 2006, Jizzy left Ratt, when previous singer Stephen Pearcy rejoined.

 The original lineup reunited for the first time in ten years, on February 24, 2007, at Club Vodka in Hollywood, California to perform their classic debut record Black out in the Red Room (1990) in its entirety.
 The show sold out, with an audience of 1,500.